kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

 Some of the default ClusterRoles are not `system:` prefixed.
 These are intended to be user-facing roles.
-They include super-user roles (`cluster-admin`), roles intended to be granted cluster-wide using ClusterRoleBindings (`cluster-status`), and roles intended to be granted within particular namespaces using RoleBindings (`admin`, `edit`, `view`).
+They include super-user roles (`cluster-admin`), roles intended to be granted cluster-wide using ClusterRoleBindings, and roles intended to be granted within particular namespaces using RoleBindings (`admin`, `edit`, `view`).

 User-facing ClusterRoles use [ClusterRole aggregation](#aggregated-clusterroles) to allow admins to include